Pilot (Lost): Casting

-In the initial plans for the series, Jack was going to die midway through the first episode.
+In the initial plans for the series, Jack Shephard was going to die midway through the first episode.
 The role of Jack was originally offered to Michael Keaton, but when the producers quickly changed their minds about Jack's death, making him the leader, Keaton gave up the job.
 After Matthew Fox's casting as Jack, the character was established as a leader, and the airplane pilot was introduced to take Jack's place as The Monster's first victim.
 The pilot wound up being played by Greg Grunberg, a childhood friend of Abrams who the producer brings into most of his projects.
 Around seventy-five women of different shapes, sizes, ethnicities and ages auditioned to be Kate.
 In the initial plans, Kate would emerge as the leader after Jack died.
 She was not going to be a fugitive, instead her husband was going to go to the bathroom shortly before the plane split in mid air, and she would remain adamant on the Island that he was alive.
 This ended up being used for Rose's (L. Scott Caldwell) character instead.
 The producers were impressed with Canadian Evangeline Lilly's audition for Kate, as she displayed the confidence with vulnerability that they were looking for.
 Lilly had difficulty obtaining a visa to work in America.
 She was supposed to start on the first day of filming, but the schedule was rearranged to give her more time, and in the meantime, the producers began auditioning again in case the visa did not come through.
 However, during one of the auditions, they got an email confirming that she had obtained her visa and could start work on the show.